Caring for oil-finished furniture

 - Wipe the whole surface dry.
 This will help the oil to penetrate better.

 - Leave it to dry for 30 minutes.
 Do not place anything on the wood during this time.
-If it is difficult to dry, leave it to dry overnight.
-If the environment is dry, we recommend applying two coats.
+If it is difficult to dry, let it dry overnight.
+We recommend applying two coats in dry environments.

-Covering and coating the surface with wax has an antiseptic effect and makes it easier to remove dirt.
-It also gives the furniture a glossy finish.
+Covering the surface with wax has a preservative effect and makes it easier to remove dirt.
+Adds shine to furniture.

-- Remove any dirt or dust and wipe dry.
+- Remove dirt and dust and wipe dry.

 - Shake the bottle well.